 The process for achieving Standard Treatment certification is outlined below.
 While the last four steps may be accomplished in any particular order, past experience has suggested the order outlined below is the most efficient way to achieve CLEAR certification.

 Once a chiropractor has achieved Standard Treatment certification, in order to maintain their certification status they are required to attend at least one workshop every year and continually submit data to CLEAR every year.

 * Only Doctors of Chiropractic and students currently enrolled at a chiropractic college are allowed to attend Part 3 (the Hands-on Workshop).
 Members of all healthcare specialties are welcome to attend Parts 1 & 2 of the CLEAR Scoliosis Seminar series.
-Parts 1 & 2 of the seminar are considered to be the “Lecture” portion of the seminar, and are available to attend online and in-person at Parker University in Dallas, Texas; please contact Parker University for more information.
+Parts 1 & 2 of the seminar are considered to be the “Lecture” portion of the seminar, and are available to attend online.

 When a doctor becomes certified in the CLEAR methods, they are granted the right to provide Standard treatment plans ONLY.
 Intensive Care Treatment Plans were established to provide the maximum benefit to the patient in the shortest period of time.
 It must be recognized, however, that this requires the patient to assume a much greater responsibility for follow-through after the initial phase of care than Standard Treatment plans.